 The ABC posts continue.
 To review: Ask and Accept, Believe and Be Bold, Call on Christ, Delightfully Do.
 Today, it’s Eagerly Exclaim!

-Eagerly Exclaim?
 There once was a priest named Eli who served in the temple of the Lord.
 God had chosen him and his two sons, Hophni and Phinehas, to carry out the duties of the sacrificial offerings of the Israelite people.
 This priestly role was a high honor and privilege; yet, Eli and his sons disrespected the ordained position.
 Instead of offering a burnt sacrifice of meat to the Lord for the people, Hophni and Phinehas would cook and eat the best part of the offering themselves.
 They were not eagerly exclaiming the name of the Lord to the people of Isreal.
 In fact, Eli was allowing his sons to do just the opposite; their actions were defaming Him.
 The Lord asked Eli, “Why do you kick at My sacrifice and at My offering which I have commanded in My dwelling, and honor your sons above Me by making yourselves fat with the choicest of every offering of My people Israel?”
-Because of these misdeeds, the Lord had to punish Eli and his household. (see I Samuel 2:12-16, 27-35) Thankfully, God is a forgiving and merciful God.
+Because of these misdeeds, unfortunate consequences played out with Eli and his household.

-Dear friend, eagerly exclaim His Truth with a childlike faith to a neighbor, family member, or even a stranger today.
-See how this act of obedience will not only bless the recipient’s heart, but delightfully experience how it will increase your faith-walk as well.
+Eagerly exclaim His love and his truth towards a neighbor, family member, or even a stranger today.
+See how this act of obedience will not only bless the recipient’s heart, but experience how it will increase your faith-walk as well.

 Blessed be the Lord God, the God of Israel, who alone works wonders.
 And blessed be His glorious name forever; and may the whole earth be filled with His glory.
 Amen and Amen.
 Psalm 72:18